-Dollar threshold used to distinguish between type A and type B programs: \$997,395 Auditee qualified as a low-risk auditee? x yes no State of New Jersey Type of auditors' report issued on compliance for major programs: Unmodified Internal control over major programs: • Material weaknesses identified? yes x no • Significant deficiencies identified that are not considered to be material weaknesses? yes x no Any audit findings disclosed that are required to be reported in accordance with State of New Jersey OMB Circular 15-08 and listed in Section V of this schedule? yes x no Identification of Major Programs:
+Dollar threshold used to distinguish between type A and type B programs: \$1,106,286 Auditee qualified as a low-risk auditee? x yes no State of New Jersey Type of auditors' report issued on compliance for major programs: Unmodified Internal control over major programs: • Material weaknesses identified? yes x no • Significant deficiencies identified that are not considered to be material weaknesses? yes x no Any audit findings disclosed that are required to be reported in accordance with State of New Jersey OMB Circular 15-08 and listed in Section V of this schedule?
+Voc v no in section v of this schedule? yes x no